Tug-of-war: Innovator vs. generic pharma – leveraging strategies

 The principle behind this strategy is to extend the patent protection and temporarily prevent or hamper the generic competition, which legal measures could make possible.

-• Strategic patenting.
+Strategic patenting.
 The pharmaceutical industry has a pattern of filling multiple patents to protect its branded drug or base patent.
 This pattern of filling multiple patent networks around the base patent is known as “patent clusters.”
 The primary patent may be split into several patents.
 One patent may seek protection for a broad genus encompassing various compounds, while another patent may comprise a claim related to a specific compound.

-• Another possibility to extend the market exclusivity is by pursuing a legal approach by obtaining supplementary protection certificates (SPCs) introduced by the EU to provide an extension of rights for products already on the market by a maximum of 5 years upon patent expiry.
+Another possibility to extend the market exclusivity is by pursuing a legal approach by obtaining supplementary protection certificates (SPCs) introduced by the EU to provide an extension of rights for products already on the market by a maximum of 5 years upon patent expiry.

-• In the US, the innovator companies can apply for up to 5 additional years of patent protection for the novel drug to recover the time lost while the product was subject to the FDA’s regulatory review.
+In the US, the innovator companies can apply for up to 5 additional years of patent protection for the novel drug to recover the time lost while the product was subject to the FDA’s regulatory review.

-• Generic entry can also be prevented by getting into mutual benefiting agreements with the generic manufacturer.
+Generic entry can also be prevented by getting into mutual benefiting agreements with the generic manufacturer.

 Innovation Strategy

-1. Product-line extensions
+- Product-line extensions

 Innovator pharma companies can extend the product lifecycle by using multiple product combination methods for particular indications, which will extend the product’s life.

-2. Approval in new indications
+- Approval of new indications

 Extension by identifying novel indications for an existing drug.
 If the resulting evidence on possible new indications appears promising, an extension of the drug approval may be requested.
-Upon receiving approval for reformulation or new indications, the innovator-company can acquire at least 3-years of market exclusivity.
+Upon receiving approval for reformulation or new indications, the innovator company can acquire at least 3-years of market exclusivity.

-3. Introduction of follow-on product
+- Introduction of follow-on product

-4. Rx-to-OTC-Switch
+- Rx-to-OTC-Switch

 The innovator-company can either transform the prescription drug into an OTC status by weakening the dosages or solely providing the drug in OTC form.
 The market for OTC drugs might be a more beneficial playing ground for the brand owner to exploit the brand’s value despite the expiry of patent protection.